indie flick 'dear white people' is back to skewer racism on tv

 The film about "being a black face in a white place" is heading to your laptop, as ten brand-new episodes.

 Justin Simien's breakout 2014 Dear White People is being turned into a series for Netflix.
-The crowd funded indie success premiered at Sundance, where positive reviews helped it sell globally—defying traditional Hollywood wisdom about the marketability of African-American films.
+The crowd-funded indie premiered at Sundance, where positive reviews helped it sell globally — defying traditional Hollywood wisdom about the marketability of African-American films.

 The film followed a group of black students at a primarily white Ivy League school, where ingrained racism doesn't lie far below the surface.
 As a TV series, Dear White People will deal with the same situation, though it's unclear if the original cast are back on board, or if audiences will be transported to a different university.